 AirBnB can also be a great place to find unique pet friendly accommodation, and we’ve had some brilliant stays through Canopy and Stars.
 It’s also good to know that some major chains have a pet-friendly policy too; in the UK, Hotel Du Vin properties, and many Best Western hotels are dog friendly along with Travelodge who ask for £20 a night extra to bring along your furry friend.
 The rather brilliantly named PetsPyjamas offers a concierge service if you’re feeling flush, and at the other end of the scale, we’d recommend checking out Pitch Up’s dog friendly campsites.

 Having fun travelling with dogs and cats

-Equally, if you’ve got a confident cat who enjoys exploring new places, the pleasure of being with you will outweigh potential stress.
+Equally, if you’ve got a confident cat who enjoys exploring new places, the pleasure of being with you will likely outweigh the potential stress.
 However, if your ideal holiday is a bustling city break and your dog is nervous in traffic, they may be happier staying home.